magore/hp85disk/README.md

     * add an ascii file to LIF image
       * This function permits renaming of the translated file
       * They get translated between HP85 DTA8x (type E010) format and plain text files!!!
-    * extract ascii files from LIF image
+    * extract ASCII files from LIF image
       * This function permits renaming of the translated file
       * They get translated between HP85 DTA8x (type E010) format and plain text files!!!
     * add binary programs from one LIF image to another LIF image